JacobBlomgren/twitter-clone/api/following.md

-#GET api/following
+# GET api/following

 Gets a list of all accounts that the logged in user follows.
 Login required.
-The response body as an array of the following format:
-`{ id, username, name, profile_picture_url }`

-##Response
+## Response

 _200_ if successful.
+The response body is an array of the following format: `{ id, username, name, profile_picture_url }`

 _401_ if no user is logged in.

 _500_ if an error occurred.

-#POST api/following
+# POST api/following

 Follows a user.
 Login required.

-##Paramaters
+## Paramaters

 _user_id_ the id of the user to follow

-##Response
+## Response

 _200_ if successful.

 _400_ if malformed paramaters are sent.